7 Simple Tips for Lowering Blood Pressure Naturally

 Get Adequate Sleep

-Prioritizing good sleep habits can have a positive impact on your blood pressure and overall well-being.
+Prioritizing good sleep habits can positively impact your blood pressure and overall well-being.
 Aim to get at least 7 to 9 hours of solid restorative sleep nightly.

 Physical Activity